eliasbenb/PlexAniBridge/docs/configuration.md

 Determines the similarity percentage required for AniList title matching.

+Title matching is only used when a mapping could not be found in your [custom mappings](./advanced/custom-mappings.md) or the [mapping database](https://github.com/eliasbenb/PlexAniBridge-Mappings).

 - Lower values allow **more** matches (but may increase false positives).
 - Higher values allow **fewer** matches (but reduce false positives).

 ??? tip "Disabling Fuzzy Search"

     Set this to `100` to only allow **exact matches**.

+??? tip "Disabling Search"

+    Set this to `-1` to diable **search fallback** entirely.
+This makes it so only mappings in the database or custom mappings are used.

 ---